BebeSparkelSparkel/hra/README.md

 ## Attribute Inheritance Chain

-The HRA format uses a sequential inheritance chain to determine file and directory attributes, encodings, and decodings when not explicitly specified.
+The HRA format uses a sequential inheritance chain to determine file and directory attributes, encodings, and formats when not explicitly specified.
 First, any explicitly stated attributes take precedence.
 If attributes are missing, the system traverses up the directory tree from the immediate parent to the root directory, using the first encountered set of attributes.
-If no ancestor directories specify attributes, it examines child directories and uses the most commonly specified attributes among them (using the first child's attributes in case of ties).
-Finally, if no attributes can be inherited through these means, the system falls back to default values: `rw-r--r--` and `root:root` for files, and `rwxr-xr-x` and `root:root` for directories.
+Finally, if no attributes can be inherited through these means, the system falls back to default values.
-Each attribute (permissions, user, group) is inherited independently, though certain attributes like symlink targets must always be explicitly specified.

 ## Encoded Data

 Encoded data in the HRA format represents how the content is stored within the archive itself, not the original file's encoding.
-When data is extracted from the archive, the implementation decodes it back to its original form.
+When data is extracted from the archive, the implementation translates it back to its original form.
 This is similar to how base64 is used in email attachments - the actual file isn't base64 encoded, but its storage/transmission format is.

 An encoding is specified with the `encoding` operator.